 - Most of the tropical areas do not observe frost due to the temperature that does not go below freezing point.

 - There are few plants that can withstand frost, such as beetroot and potatoes.

 - The temperature of the surface is an important factor for frost formation.

-Some of the benefits of learning about frost are mentioned below:
+The benefits of learning about frost formation are mentioned below:

 - Enables children to understand the concept of frost.

 - Increases knowledge on how frost is formed.

 - Enables children to perform experiments on frost so that they can understand the concept easily.